comphilip/koreader-wiki/install/Installation-on-Kobo-devices.md

 ### What about manual updates?

 No matter your original installation method, whenever you want to update KOReader, it should be sufficient to extract the `koreader` folder, overwriting the previously installed version.
+We highly recommend that you stick with the in-app update mechanism, though ;).

 ----